MariaPalfi/gwcosmo_coasting/README.md

 **eventname_likelihood_breakdown.npz** contains `[H0, likelihood, pxG, pDG, pG, pxB, pDB, pB, pxO, pDO, pO]`, where `likelihood = (pxG / pDG) * pG + (pxB / pDB) * pB + (pxO / pDO) * pO`.

 We show some examples of the EM counterpart method and the pixelated method, which were used in the paper (link).
-The usage of the population and statistical (quick approximation) methods are similar as in the original [**gwcosmo** package](https://git.ligo.org/lscsoft/gwcosmo/-/tree/v1.0.0?ref_type=tags).